Skip to main content

 Open

-As of July 2024, the Coast Guard had implemented one of the 16 outstanding statutory requirements and provided estimated completion dates for 11.
-The Coast Guard did not provide timeframes or milestones for four outstanding statutory requirements.
-Coast Guard officials stated their intent to provide detailed timeframes and milestones for these outstanding requirements.
+As of May 2025, the Coast Guard had implemented two of the 16 outstanding statutory requirements and provided estimated completion dates for 11.
+Of the 11 outstanding statutory requirements with completion dates, Coast Guard estimated that two will be completed in February 2026 and the nine other requirements will be completed in April 2026 when the current fishing vessel regulatory project-RIN 1625-AB85-is published as a final rule.
+The Coast Guard did not provide timeframes or milestones for three outstanding statutory requirements.
+Coast Guard officials stated their intent to provide timeframes and milestones for these outstanding requirements after the current regulatory project is published as a final rule.
 We continue to monitor the Coast Guard's progress on implementing this recommendation.

 United States Coast Guard The Commandant of the Coast Guard should ensure that the Fishing Vessel Safety Division establishes performance goals for the commercial fishing vessel safety program that fully address all aspects of the program's strategic goals.
 (Recommendation 4)